-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

+Huh, just like meta tags are useless if the page itself is awful…

+Google’s John Mueller said that Google uses HTML meta tags to form SERP snippets, not for rankings.
+But in this statement, he admits that a good search snippet makes people visit your page.
+So, meta tags are definitely what you must care about to get traffic.

-Part of that strategy includes using HTML meta tags – a crucial component for SEO success.
+HTML tags tell Google about the page’s content in the most digestible way, so it is a crucial component for SEO success.

-Using the right meta tags the right way is all about communicating to the search engines:
+In addition, Google can lower your positions if you misuse HTML meta tags – intentionally or not.
+This is one more sign that meta tags are essential.

+So, let’s dive in.
+Here are the top 10 HTML meta tags for you to use on your site.
+Read carefully and borrow best practices.

 1. Title Tags

-The title tag (technically, the title attribute) is your main and most important anchor.
+The title tag is your main and most important anchor.

-It typically appears as a clickable headline in the SERPs and also shows up on social networks and in browsers.
+The <title> element typically appears as a clickable headline in search engine results pages (SERPs) and also shows up on social networks and in browsers.

 For example, if you view the HTML for this article, you’ll see the title is: